 Directors, staff and trustees of small charities often have responsibility over a number of areas of which they have little or no expertise.

-The Finance for non-finance professionals course has been designed for charity leaders who have financial responsibilities but no previous financial experience.
-It will teach the basics of budgets, financial obligations and to understand how finance and finance reporting works.
+The Finance for Non-Finance Professionals: Management Reporting and Accounts course has been designed for charity leaders who have financial responsibilities but no previous financial experience.
+It will teach the basics of accounts, financial obligations and to understand how finance and finance reporting works.

 This course is unique to JHub and has been developed specifically for small to medium sized charities in mind.
 The sessions are delivered in small groups which means that our trusted facilitator can tailor the course to the needs of the attendees.